Configuration

 TRUSTED_SERVER__ - Check separator:

-__(double underscore) - Confirm variable is exported:
+__(double underscore) - Confirm the variable is exported:

-echo $VARIABLE_NAME - Try explicit string:
+echo $VARIABLE_NAME - Rerun

 VARIABLE='value'notVARIABLE=value